Modern Mining, Historic Mine

-Three Phases of the New Haile Gold Mine Operations
+Three Phases of the New Haile Gold Mine Operation

-Operations at Haile consist of three phases of development and operation over a 15-year (or more) lifespan including:
+Operations at Haile consist of three phases of development and operation over a 13-year mine life with a possible 10+ year expansion.

 Developing a modern mine in the right way with the utmost care for the environment, operations, employees and the community is a long process.
 We spent many years exploring, evaluating, planning and working with regulatory agencies and environmental organizations before the first shovel of dirt was moved.

-Now, nearly nine years since we first came the historic Haile site, OceanaGold is investing more than $380 million in capital costs to create this modern-day mine operation.
+Now, more than 12 years since we first came the historic Haile site, OceanaGold has invested nearly $800 million in capital costs to create this modern-day mine operation.

 How do we mine the gold?
 Well, early miners were fortunate to be able to pan for gold in this area.
 But today, the gold that is left is found in underground ore bodies (rock) and can be extracted only using modern mining techniques.

 Simply put, we bring up the ore from large open pits and then crush and concentrate the rock so the gold can be extracted through various processes.
 Then the gold is smelted into doré bars, which are a semi-pure alloy of gold that will be refined further into pure gold.

 The ore processing facility will have the capacity to process approximately 7,000 tons of ore per day, year-round.